osu-cdme/cdme-scangen/README.md

 # PowderBedFusion_ScanGenerator
-The library can generate the scan vectors used on powder bed fusion additive manufacturing (AM) systems.
-Build for OHIO STATE UNIVERSITY CENTER FOR DESIGN AND MANUFACURING EXCELLENCE (CDME) to prototype and develop new scanning algorithms.
+This library generates the scan vectors used in Powder Bed Fusion (PBF) Additive Manufacturing (AM) Systems.
+Built for the Ohio State University Center for Design and Manufacturing Excellence (CDME) to prototype and develop new scanning algorithms.

 WRITE NEW ALGORTHIMS IN THE genScan folder

-Use Test2 file to test code.
-If might not work.

-Libraires to Install before Running
+## To Install
+Either:
+- Run `python -mpip install -r requirements.txt` in the base directory of this repository
+- Install the following packages:

-sphinx
+    - sphinx
-numpy
+    - numpy
-scipy
+    - scipy
-shapely
+    - shapely
-networkx
+    - networkx
-Rtree
+    - Rtree
-trimesh
+    - trimesh
-triangle
+    - triangle
-scikit-image
+    - scikit-image
-cython
+    - cython

+## To Run
+The `test2.py` file currently has a basic implementation of line scanning and island scanning implemented.

+## To Develop
+Write new algorithms in the PowderBedFusion/genScan folder.